top of page

 Guaranty

-Personal guarantees are required for anyone who owns 20% or more of the operating company
+Personal guarantees are required for anyone who owns 20% or more of the operating company and Eligible Passive Concern (EPC) if applicable

 Contact us today and we will help you determine whether your business is eligible